 - 4-3.0205.
 Pursuant to section 60.22(3) of the Wisconsin Statutes, the Town of Seymour, is authorized to prepare and adopt a comprehensive plan as defined in section 66.1001(1)(a) and 66.1001(2) of the Wisconsin Statutes. - 4-3.0210.
 The Town Board of the Town of Seymour, Eau Claire County, Wisconsin, has adopted written procedures designed to foster public participation in every stage of the preparation of a comprehensive plan as required by section 66.1001(4)(a) of the Wisconsin Statutes. - 4-3.0215.
-The Plan Commission of the Town of Seymour, by a majority vote of the board recorded in its official minutes, has adopted a resolution recommending to Town Board the adoption of the document entitled "Town of Seymour, Eau Claire County, Wisconsin Comprehensive Plan 2009-2030," containing all the elements specified in section 66.1001(2) of the Wisconsin Statutes. - 4-3.0220.
+The Plan Commission of the Town of Seymour, by a majority vote of the board recorded in its official minutes, has adopted a resolution recommending to Town Board the adoption of the document entitled "Town of Seymour, Eau Claire County, Wisconsin Comprehensive Plan 2019-2039," containing all the elements specified in section 66.1001(2) of the Wisconsin Statutes. - 4-3.0220.
 The Town has held at least one public hearing on this ordinance, in compliance with the requirements of section 66.1001(4)(d) of the Wisconsin Statutes. - 4-3.0225.
-The Town Board of the Town of Seymour, Wisconsin, does, by enactment of this ordinance, formally adopts the document entitled, "Town of Seymour, Eau Claire County, Wisconsin Comprehensive Plan 2009-2030," pursuant to section 66.1001(4)(c) of the Wisconsin Statutes. - 4-3.0230 The Comprehensive Plan Amendment dated December 7, 2010 is adopted as an amendment to the Town of Seymour Comprehensive Plan under Wis.
-Stat. § 66.1001.
+The Town Board of the Town of Seymour, Wisconsin, does, by enactment of this ordinance, formally adopts the document entitled, "Town of Seymour, Eau Claire County, Wisconsin Comprehensive Plan 2019-2039," pursuant to section 66.1001(4)(c) of the Wisconsin Statutes. - 4-3.0230 This ordinance shall take effect upon passage by a majority vote of the memberselect of the Town Board and publication as required by law.